 Employee expertise, qualifications, motivation and satisfaction are among the most important resources for the Softing Group's sustained success as a technology and development company.
 The Group therefore attaches particular importance to its employees and their training.
 The knowledge, skills, continuing development and dedication of its employees are essential ingredients in the Softing Group's past and future success.
-The Group therefore sees employee turnover as an important nonfinancial performance indicator and endeavors to keep it below 10% where possible.
-In the past financial year, employee turnover rose from 9.8% to 13.9% at the German companies due to the end of the coronavirus pandemic and developments in the labor market.
+The Group therefore sees employee turnover as an important non-financial performance indicator and endeavors to keep it below 10% where possible.
+In the past financial year, employee turnover fell from 13.9% to 10% at the German companies due to a slight improvement of the labor market.
 The offices abroad showed similar employee turnover.
-Initiatives have been introduced to improve this key performance indicator.
+Initiatives have been introduced to improve this key performance indicator further.